 The devices and browsers are increasing day by day that need to work with your website.
-It's not enought to just have a mobile version and a browser version and we really can't create each version for iPad, iPhone, Android mobiles, tablets, television, netbooks, desktops with high and low resolution screens.
+It’s not enough to just have a mobile version and a browser version and we really can’t create each version for iPad, iPhone, Android mobiles, tablets, television, netbooks, desktops with high and low resolution screens.
 Our website design should not only be more flexible, but more adaptive to the media that renders them.

 Key Elements of Responsive Web Design